Testicular Cancer: Staging and Treatment

 Staging for testicular cancer is based on:

 The staging system is very complex.
-Below is a summary of the staging.
+The stages of testicular cancer are from 0 (zero) to III (three).
+Below is a summary of the different stages.
 Talk to your provider about the stage of your cancer.

 Stage 0 (pTis, N0, M0, S0): The cancer is only in the seminiferous tubules (small tubes inside each testicle).
 It has not grown into other parts of the testicle (pTis).
 It hasn't spread to nearby lymph nodes (N0) or to distant parts of the body (M0).
 All tumor marker levels are within normal limits (S0).